signl4/docs/integrations/checkmk/checkmk.md

 Mobile workers are not able to sit in front of a [Checkmk](https://checkmk.com/) dashboard and actively monitor problems.
 SIGNL4 enables Checkmk to notify the mobile teams in the field or on call in real-time.
 This speeds up their response significantly and frees resources in the operations.

-**Checkmk 2.0 and higher**: In Checkmk version 2 and later SIGNL4 is available as a build-in notification channel.
-You can configure it directly in your notification settings.
-You just have to enter the SIGNL4 team secret here.
+**Checkmk 2.0 and higher**: In Checkmk SIGNL4 is available as a build-in notification channel.
+You can configure it directly in your Checkmk notification configuration.
+Select “SIGNL4 Alerting” as your “Notification Method” and enter your SIGNL4 team secret.
+This is it when you just want to trigger (also close) alerts.

 ## Two-Way Integration

-For two-way communication there is a Checkmk connector app available in SIGNL4 under Teams -> Apps -> Checkmk.
+For two-way communication there is a Checkmk connector app available in SIGNL4 under Integrations -> Gallery.
+Search for the Checkmk back channel app here.
 This connector app adds two-way functionality to SIGNL4 alerting in Checkmk.
 It allows you to acknowledge, close or annotate Checkmk events directly from within your SIGNL4 app.

 ![Checkmk Notification Rule SIGNL4](checkmk-notification-rule-signl4.png)